MildlySavageDigitalLLC/DreamVision-Network-/README.md

 DreamVision Network is built to outlive its founder.
 Every artifact, every commit, and every ceremony is designed to empower future creators and contributors.

-Welcome to the future of decentralized media.
+Welcome to the future of decentralized social technology.